google-marketing-solutions/creative-mango/README.md

 The tool then takes charge, handling the process of pulling creatives and subsequently refreshing your App campaigns with the latest updates.<br/>
 <br/>

-The overall solution architect is as shown below.
+The overall solution architect is as follows.
 ![solution architect](https://github.com/google-marketing-solutions/creative-mango/assets/66818527/57647a9b-d781-4418-b7c1-c10b784c0c16)